-These spicy tuna bites make a great healthy appetizer.
-Low carb, Whole30, and paleo-friendly as well as dairy and gluten free, they're quick and beautiful!
+These Spicy Tuna Bites make a great healthy snack.
+A low carb, Whole30 appetizer, and paleo-friendly as well as dairy and gluten free, they're quick and beautiful!

 Spicy tuna rolls are one of my favorite foods, but good grief they’re difficult to make at home!
 Not only does the rice have to be the perfect stickiness, but then you have all the rolling and pressing.
 For these appetizers, I wanted that same flavor but with half of the effort.
 Thus these spicy tuna bites were born.

 Actually the “spicy tuna roll” did not even originate in Japan, but in LA.
 It was essentially a good way to use up the parts of tuna that weren’t prime enough for nigiri.
 According to one of the chefs in The Story of Sushi, they actually used Tex-Mex chili sauces to make the spicy mayo when this became popular in California.
 How resourceful!